 This article does not cover fluoride supplements, emergency advice, toxicity concerns, brand comparisons, or the broader public debate about fluoride.
 It also cannot tell whether one child needs different instructions.

-For a day-to-day home routine, the safest starting point is small, supervised, and age-appropriate.
+For a day-to-day home routine, the practical starting point is small, supervised, and age-appropriate: rice-size before age 3, pea-size from ages 3 through 6, and individual guidance when the child’s circumstances call for it.

 Sources

-- Frequently Asked Questions — American Academy of Pediatric Dentistry
+- Fluoride Therapy — American Academy of Pediatric Dentistry

 - Baby Teeth — MouthHealthy / American Dental Association